cb-technologists/jenkins-config-as-code/README.md

 2. Run the `build-and-run.sh` script from the project root directory.

 ### Within CloudBees Jenkins Enterprise
-1. In Operations Center, [add a new Managed Master Docker image](https://go.cloudbees.com/docs/cloudbees-documentation/pse-admin-guide/#_managing_docker_images_for_masters) pointing to the `mattelgin/casc-mm` [repository in Docker Hub](https://hub.docker.com/r/mattelgin/casc-mm/).
+1. In Operations Center, [add a new Managed Master Docker image](https://go.cloudbees.com/docs/cloudbees-documentation/pse-admin-guide/#_managing_docker_images_for_masters) pointing to the most recent tag in the `mattelgin/casc-mm` [repository in Docker Hub](https://hub.docker.com/r/mattelgin/casc-mm/).
 2. [Provision a new master](https://go.cloudbees.com/docs/cloudbees-documentation/pse-admin-guide/#_creating_a_new_managed_master) and specify the new Docker image.